 Why is Alcoholic Such a Bad Word?

-By Lisa Kroencke, Executive Director
+By Lisa Kroencke, Chief Executive Officer

 The public perception is that alcoholics are different; we struggle more than others or have an “addictive personality,” that we are a certain way and will always be a certain way and minding the truth of “who we are” and being hyper-aware of our “triggers” will keep us out of trouble and sober.